ayushKataria/bikeryde/README.md

 This app does not ship with any default or shared API keys.
-On first launch you'll be asked to import existing data from Google Drive or start fresh and set up your own keys for the features you want (weather, places, maps, cloud AI).
+On first launch you'll be asked to import existing data from Google Drive or start fresh and set up your own keys for the features you want (weather, places, cloud AI).
 Each field in Settings links to instructions for getting that provider's key — see the FAQ section in the design spec.
 Keys are stored locally via `EncryptedSharedPreferences` and are never logged or included in crash reports.